I Want To...

 Instructors: Dr. Gabrielson, MCP Faculty and others; Fridays, 1:30-2:30pm during academic year.

-Description: One hour seminars by JH faculty and outside guest speakers dealing with naturally occuring diseases of animals that relate to medical research and human disease, and with animal models of human disease.
-Fridays 1:00 pm (September through June)
+Description: One hour seminars by JH faculty and outside guest speakers dealing with naturally occurring diseases of animals that relate to medical research and human disease, and with animal models of human disease.

 680.701 Comparative Pathobiology & Genetically Engineered Mice

 Instructor: Dr. Huso and others.
 Offered fourth quarter; Even-numbered years.
 Next offered in 2016, dates and times TBD.
 Prerequisites: Courses in biology, histology, and physiology or permission from course director.